Robotic Welding and Milling for

 MWES designed a system that would where an operator would load the metal bus bars and tabs into an ABB 1000K Ferris wheel positioner in the weld cell.
 From there the operator can change any tooling required to properly handle that material.
 Once the operator verifies the correct load, the operator will then initiate a cycle start so that the Ferris wheel positioner will index to the weld station where two ABB IRB2600 robots will jointly begin the bus bar weldment.
 Upon completion of the welding, the welded part will be lifted up via a Gudel PZ overhead gantry where it is then moved to the next station.
 After the part leaves the weld station, the weld cycle begins again with a new part.

-The welded part arrives in the mill and grind station via the overhead gantry, and from there the milling robots mill the reinforcement off the welds.
+The welded part arrives in the mill and grind station via the overhead gantry, and from there the milling robots mill the reinforcement off of the welds.
 The grind robot will then follow up with its operation.
-The part is then repositioned by the positioner so that same process can be performed on the bottom of the part.
+The part is then repositioned by the positioner so that the same process can be performed on the bottom of the part.